 What is Food Chemistry?

 Food Chemistry involves the study of the chemical process of all biological and non-biological elements of food.
 Biological elements refer to things namely beer, milk, meat, lettuce, poultry and more.
-It is identical to the field of biochemistry and its elements such as proteins, lipids, and carbohydrates but also involves areas such as colors, flavors, water, minerals, vitamins, food enzymes and food additives.
+It is identical to the field of biochemistry and its elements such as proteins, lipids, and carbohydrates but also involves areas such as colours, flavours, water, minerals, vitamins, food enzymes and food additives.

 Components and Chemicals in Food